uclaacm/learning-lab-crash-course-su20/09-intermediate-react-1/README.md

 * next, we've used an `onChange` event listener + handler, which behaves very similarly to the `onClick` method we looked at earlier.
 * let's take a quick look at `handleChange` - we'll notice that here, we actually care about the argument passed to the function.
 In particular, we look at `event.target.value`, which is the value of the target of the event - or the value of the `textarea`.
 This is the other part of the "single state of truth": every time the user types in text, it **always updates the state**.

-Now, you might think that this is a bit strange - why don't we just let the `textarea` update istelf?
+Now, you might think that this is a bit strange - why don't we just let the `textarea` update itself?
 It turns out, this method is the best way to fully control your app, and **guarantee consistency**, which is important!

 Something very similar is happening with the `form` and `onSubmit` + `handleSubmit`.
 The `event.preventDefault` prevents the default action of submitting the form, which usually refreshes the page.